 Required documentation: None, please contact us after June 15, but before the start of the academic year.

 Unusual circumstances refers to conditions that may allow for an adjustment to your dependency status based on a unique situation, e.g. human trafficking, refugee or asylee status, parent abandonment, or incarceration.
 This is commonly known as a dependency override.
 Dependency overrides are reviewed on the basis of persistent, ongoing, and irreconcilable family dysfunction such as abuse or parental abandonment.

-Required documentation: You will need to complete the Dependency Override Appeal Form.
-Your financial aid counselor will share this with you when you speak with them.
-You will also need third-party documentation such as a police or CPS report, letter from a health care professional who has a long-term relationship with you, court documents, or a restraining order.
+- Third-party documentation: You may also be asked to include any other third-party documentation about your situation, such as a police or Child Protective Services report, letter from a health care professional who has a long-term relationship with you, court documents, or a restraining order.

 There are situations where a student may qualify as independent for federal student aid, but not for institutional aid.
 Those include, but are not limited to: age, marital status, emancipation, status as a parent, student who is self-supporting and/or unaccompanied by parent.

 It may take up to one month from the time you submit all dependency override materials until a decision is made.
 We will notify you once your decision is available.
 If you have questions during the process, please reach out to your financial aid counselor.
 Decisions made by the Dependency Override Committee cannot be appealed.